GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 Program-specific improvements
 -----------------------------

-Finally, here is a list of some enhancements to individual programs.
+Finally, here is a list of some enhancements to individual modules.
 Any changes to syntax will be backwards compatible:

 *  :doc:`gmt` now has a --show-cores option that reports the available cores.